jeswin/ssb-scuttlekit/scuttlekit.md

 Consider the example of Alice wanting to send a message M (representing a database edit) to Bob and Carol, without Dan being able to read it.

 1. Alice generates a random id, I (called keychain identifier)
-2. Generate an ephemeral keypair, eph_pub and eph_prv
+2. Generate an ephemeral curve25519 keypair, eph_pub and eph_prv
 3. Generates a random key to encrypt the message.
 Let's call it K.
 4. Encrypt I with K, to get IeK
-5. Generate a list of shared secrets from eph_prv and the public keys of all recipients; that is Alice, Bob and Carol. sh_A, sh_B and sh_C.
+5. Generate a list of shared secrets (sh_A, sh_B and sh_C) by multiplying eph_prv and the public key of each recipient.
 6. Throw away eph_prv
 7. Encrypt K with shared secret sh_A to get KA
-8.  llly, encrypt K with sh_B and sh_C as well, to get KB and KC
+8. Similarly, encrypt K with sh_B and sh_C as well, to get KB and KC
 9. Alice creates a message called "key-chain" holding the above data, signs it, and replicates it (sends it on the p2p network).

 ```js